jasperf/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 where the environment can again be staging or production .

 **NOTES** All the files to setup WordPress including the possible theme files added by you will be added, but the whole WordPress site will not be setup.
 This so you can either decide to install a fresh copy or import your own database.
-Make sure you have SSH port forwarding set up properly.
+Make sure you have SSH Agent forwarding set up properly.
 Read more on it here`
 <https://developer.github.com/guides/using-ssh-agent-forwarding/>`_ .

 Issues setting up Trellis